Batteries

 Send a Message to Curb It

-Please complete the form below and a member of our Curb It team will follow up with you.
+For all other Curb It questions, including item sorting and Household Hazardous Waste, please complete the form below and a member of our team will follow up with you.